ionos-cloud/ionosctl/docs/subcommands/Compute Engine/request/list.md

 You can filter the results using `--filters` option.
 Use the following format to set filters: `--filters KEY1=VALUE1,KEY2=VALUE2`.
 Available Filters:
 * filter by property: [body headers method url]
-* filter by metadata: [createdBy createdDate etag requestStatus]
+* filter by metadata: [createdBy createdDate etag requestStatus etag message status]

 ## Options